kelvin0/PyXML2PDF/README.md

 PyXML2PDF allows to generate pixel precise PDF documents in any page size.
 It can generate very complex pages while being easily edited as an XML file.

-PyXML2PDF wraps over the excellent Reportlab python module to generate PDFs All PyXML2PDF does is to bring an XML semantic to the concepts used in Reportlab.
+PyXML2PDF wraps over the excellent Reportlab python module to generate PDFs.
+All PyXML2PDF does is to bring an XML semantic to the concepts used in Reportlab.
 Instead of having to code your PDFs using Reportlab modules, you simply write easily maintainable PyXML2PDF files which in turn generate PDF pages.